II.A. Registration Eligibility

 Graduate students begin the registration process by meeting with their faculty advisors to discuss their enrollment plans for the coming semester.
 Once they have been advised, graduate students register via the Internet using MyAccess at: http://myaccess.georgetown.edu.
-Online registration for graduate students is open during Pre-registration and from the beginning of Regular Registration through the Add/Drop period; detailed instructions are sent via e-mail to all students before the start of each registration period.
+Online registration for continuing graduate students is open through the Add/Drop period.
+Detailed instructions are sent via e-mail to all students before the start of each registration period.
 Students need their Georgetown University NetID and password, both of which are supplied by the Office of the Registrar.
 Students who do not have a NetID and password, or who are unable to gain access to MyAccess should contact either the University Information Services (UIS) HelpDesk, (202) 687-4949, or the Office of the Registrar, (202) 687-4020.

-Students who fail to register by the end of the Regular Registration period will be considered to have withdrawn and must contact the Graduate School for special permission to enroll; those who are permitted to enroll late will be assessed a late registration fee.
+Students who fail to register by the end of the Add/Drop period will be considered to have withdrawn and must contact the Graduate School for special permission to enroll; those who are permitted to enroll late will be assessed a late registration fee.

 Students are personally responsible for insuring that their registration is accurate and complete.
 At the end of every registration period, both the graduate programs and the Graduate School will review each student’s enrollment.
 Enrollment is subject to change pending review by the advising faculty.